Plant-based diet for beginners: Food, Supplements, and Workout Tips

 Spicy Pad Thai Veggie Noodles

-You can find these recipes in our Plant-Based Superfood Delights Cookbook—there are many more delicious vegan meals to be had.
+You can find these recipes in our Plant-Based Superfood Delights Cookbook—there are many more delicious vegan meals.

 What Are the Different Types of Vegetarian Diets?